sensu/sensu-docs/content/sensu-go/6.1/operations/deploy-sensu/datastore.md

     parent: deploy-sensu
 ---

-Sensu stores the most recent event for each entity and check pair using either an embedded etcd (default) or an [external etcd][8] instance.
+Sensu stores the most recent event for each entity and check pair using either an etcd (default) or PostgreSQL database.
 You can access observability event data with the [Sensu web UI][9] Events page, [`sensuctl event` commands][10], and the [events API][11].
 For longer retention of observability event data, integrate Sensu with a time series database like [InfluxDB][12] or a searchable index like ElasticSearch or Splunk.

+## Use default event storage

+By default, Sensu uses its embedded etcd database for storing configuration as well as event data.

+This embedded database makes it easy to get started with Sensu without requiring deployment of a complete, scalable architecture.
+As your Sensu deployment grows, you should review our documentation on suggested [deployment architectures][].

+Sensu requires at least etcd 3.3.2 and is tested against releases in the 3.3.x series. etcd versions 3.4.0 and later are not supported.

+Sensu can be configured to disable the embedded etcd database and instead use one or more external etcd nodes for configuration and event storage.

+Please see our documentation on [using an external etcd cluster][8] for details on this configuration.

 ## Scale event storage